“In this world, you’re either growing or you’re dying, so get in motion and grow.” – Lou Holtz

 When it comes to B2B turnover, companies that lose customers aren’t just losing one person, they’re losing a partnership or an entire team.
 Though understanding overall churn rate is critical, the key is understanding the cause.
 There are several categories of partner attrition that may happen along the customer journey.
 A few of the most common examples include:

-So how do B2B companies solve for churn and create raving, profitable fans?
-The answer is both simple and complex: Businesses must prioritize the customer experience.
+So how do B2B companies use customer churn analysis to create raving, profitable fans?
+The answer is both simple and complex: Businesses must prioritize the customer experience for revenue retention.

 Using Data to Improve the Customer Experience

-ServiceSource’s ability to deliver rich insights and early indicators of account health to our clients drive churn down and enhance their customer engagement.
+ServiceSource’s ability to deliver rich insights and early indicators of account health to our clients drives churn down and enhances their customer engagement.

 Technology aside, our Customer Success teams make the real difference; with more than 3,000 employees speaking 35+ languages in 11 locations globally, our people become the teams of our partners’ and ensure customer-centricity is core to their daily work.
 As an example, a multinational open-source software provider saw a 20-percentage point increase in their customer renewal rates and stronger customer engagement through a predictive model and proactive renewal programs utilizing ServiceSource’s Customer Success solution.